THE ENROLLMENT PROCESS

-- BBYCA Admissions Staff will review your initiated application (from Part One) and contact you concerning possible missing forms and to prompt submission of Part Two.
+- BBYCA Admissions Staff will review your initiated application (from Part One) and contact you concerning possible missing forms to prompt submission of Part Two.

 After the interview and submission of documents, the application packet will be reviewed.
-At this stage, the applicant will either be declined, deferred, or the packet will be moved to the next level.
+At this stage, the applicant will either be declined, or deferred, or the packet will be moved to the next level.
 At this level, you will be asked to fill out:

 Application, Part Two (Medical): To ensure Applicants are physically and mentally sound for participating in the Battle Born Youth ChalleNGe Academy.